decredcommunity/events/reports/20200312-woman-decred-conference-mexico-city.md

 ## Evaluation

-- The talk lasted 10 minutes, explained in a clear and understandable way, with good audience interaction.
+- The talk lasted 10 minutes, I explained it in a clear and understandable way, with good audience interaction.

 ## Learnings & Outcomes